wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				- We are not the starting testing unless, or if we find *five* **defects**, we stop.
 				- That is, if we find too many defects, we hand it **back to development** for further unit testing before we really start our own work.
 		- #### Importance of a Good Test Plan
-			- We use the Test Plan as a tool, not as a product
+			- We use the Test Plan as a tool, not as a product.
+			-
 		- #### Quiz
 			- Question 2: #flaschard Which of the following is the kind of test that determines whether or not you built the correct thing for the customer?